ziegs/schwab1099b/README.md

    * https://eac.schwab.com/eac/myawards/eDocuments/taxForms.do?tabSource=statTab&linkSource=taxForms&psymbol=GOOGL
    * https://eac.schwab.com/eac/myawards/eDocuments/taxForms.do?tabSource=statTab&linkSource=taxForms&psymbol=GOOG

-2. For each PDF, select some text, do select all with cmd-A, the copy with cmd-C. Open a text editor and paste the contents into a plain text file and save as something like `goog-1099b.txt`.
+2. For each PDF, select some of the contents, use cmd-A to select everything, the copy with cmd-C.
+   Open a text editor and paste the contents into a plain text file and save as something like `goog-1099b.txt`.

 3. Run the Python script in this repository against the files.
 If you have two files, you should process them both at the same time: